Sochi 2014: Nick Buckland beats heart surgery to compete in Games

 "You can't do anything, you're all numb," explains Evgeni Platov, Buckland's coach.
 "It was a serious problem."

-Doctors were forced to operate last October, and that really is a serious problem for an athlete - heart surgery just months before the Olympic Games.
+Doctors were and that really is a serious problem for an athlete - heart surgery just months before the Olympic Games.

 "That's the Olympics gone," Buckland remembers thinking.
 "I was awake during the procedure.
 I remember them testing it all out, doing different things and looking at screens.
 It was a really weird experience but I knew exactly what was happening.